Open-EO/openeo-hub/README.md

 If you want to set it up yourself, follow these steps:

 ### Requirements
-Required is Node.js (at least version 12).
+Required is Node.js (at least version 20).
 No external database server is needed — the Hub uses an embedded database ([NeDB](https://github.com/seald/nedb)) that stores data in the `data/` directory.

 ### Frontend and API backend
 1. Clone this repo, `cd /path/to/openeo-hub/`
-2. `npm install` -> wait...
+2. `npm install`
 3. Edit `config.js`:
    - Specify the services to crawl (required).
 This happens via an object with display names as the keys and URLs as the values.
 The display name is only shown if a service does not supply one itself.
 The URLs MUST point to an openEO service that supports well-known discovery, but the specified URL itself MUST NOT contain the trailing `/.well-known/openeo`.
 The URLs may or may not have a trailing slash.
    - Optional: Change the `dataDir` (default: `./data`) to specify where the database files are stored